Georgia’s Anti-Voter Law (SB 202)

 Georgia’s anti-voter law attacks absentee voting, criminalizes Georgians who give a drink of water to their neighbors, allows the State to takeover county elections, and retaliates against the elected Secretary of State by replacing him with a State Board of Elections Chair chosen by the legislature—rather than the voters.

-Scroll through the categories and click the button to learn how SB202 affects voting for you as a Georgia voter.
+Scroll through the categories to learn how SB202 affects voting for you as a Georgia voter.

 This embed will serve content from www.youtube.com.
 See our privacy statement